April Ayers Lawson

-Cardiff Review: "What this collection shows, more than anything, is that no matter how deep the shadow of the Bible Belt runs, there can still bloom flowers of hope like the miracles the belt itself preaches"
+Cardiff Review [UK]: "What this collection shows, more than anything, is that no matter how deep the shadow of the Bible Belt runs, there can still bloom flowers of hope like the miracles the belt itself preaches"

 Harvard Crimson: "Lawson's ability to compress character development is particularly impressive because the people themselves are so complex"

-Literary Review: "studded with gems [...] a young writer to watch"
+Literary Review [UK]: "studded with gems [...] a young writer to watch"

 Charlotte Observer: "marks the beginning of an auspicious career"

 Glasgow Review Of Books [UK]: "Sexy, Existential, Cool""

-The Lonesome Reader: "It's difficult to write about desire in a way which feels wholly new, but that's something April Ayers Lawson does repeatedly in her debut book"
+The Lonesome Reader [UK]: "It's difficult to write about desire in a way which feels wholly new, but that's something April Ayers Lawson does repeatedly in her debut book"

 Entertainment Realm: "Best read slowly to savor and absorb the exquisite details"

 Kirkus Review: "meaty, satisfying tales of a substance that suggests Lawson would make a fine novelist"

-April Ayers Lawson is the author of Virgin and Other Stories, which in addition to being named a Best Debut Of The Year by The Irish Times and a Best Book Of The Year by Spain’s Qué Leer Magazine, and with its title story won The Plimpton Prize For Fiction.
+April Ayers Lawson is the author of Virgin and Other Stories, which was named a Best Book Of The Year by The Irish Times and Vice, and a Best Foreign Book Of The Year by Spain’s Qué Leer Magazine, and with its title story won The Plimpton Prize For Fiction.
 Virgin And Other Stories has been (or will be) translated into German, Spanish, Norwegian, and Italian.
-She has received the George Plimpton Award for Fiction, as well as a writing fellowship from The Corporation of Yaddo, and been The Kenan Visiting Writer at The University Of North Carolina, Chapel Hill.
-Her fiction has appeared in Paris Review, Granta, ZYZZYVA and Oxford American, among others, has been cited as notable in Best American Short Stories, and was anthologized in The Unprofessionals: New American Writing from The Paris Review.
-Her non-fiction has appeared in Der Spiegel, Granta, and Neue Zürcher Zeitung Magazine, and been named a Most Popular Read Of The Year by Granta.
-She has lectured in the creative writing department at Emory University and The University Of North Carolina, Chapel Hill, and now teaches at Clemson University and at Pacific Lutheran University's Rainier Writing Workshop.
+She has received a writing fellowship from The Corporation of Yaddo, and been The Kenan Visiting Writer at The University Of North Carolina, Chapel Hill.
+Her fiction has appeared in Paris Review, Granta, Die Welt, ZYZZYVA, and Oxford American, among others, been cited as notable in Best American Short Stories, featured by Huffington Post, and anthologized in The Unprofessionals: New American Writing from The Paris Review.
+Her nonfiction has appeared in Der Spiegel, Granta, and Neue Zürcher Zeitung Magazine, and been named a Most Popular Read Of The Year by Granta.
+She has taught in the writing programs at Emory University and The University Of North Carolina, Chapel Hill, and now teaches at Clemson University and at Pacific Lutheran University's Rainier Writing Workshop.